Published Mar 31, 2023

-Arguably, the smartest Star Trek fans re-watch their favorite Trek films or episodes not for only the nail-biting-warp-speed-at-the-last-second escapes, but for the chitchat, too.
-Gripping philosophical debates about the nature of existence or the moral responsibilities of star-faring people are, of course, Trek's bread and butter when it comes to dialogue.
+Arguably, the smartest Star Trek fans re-watch their favorite Star Trek films or episodes not for only the nail-biting-warp-speed-at-the-last-second escapes, but for the chitchat, too.
+Gripping philosophical debates about the nature of existence or the moral responsibilities of star-faring people are, of course, Star Trek's bread and butter when it comes to dialogue.
 But some of the most enduring conversations in the final frontier happen when people are just working out their personal problems.

-With the exception of Michael Burnham in Discovery, Tuvok is the only major Trek protagonist to straight-up betray other main characters in his first episode: the Voyager pilot, “Caretaker.”
-Though we start the show thinking Tuvok is a member of the Maquis resistance, it turns out he’s a spy for Captain Janeway, which means that nearly half the regular characters — specifically Chakotay and B'Elanna — hate his guts at first.
+With the exception of Michael Burnham in Discovery, Tuvok is the only major Star Trek protagonist to straight-up betray other main characters in his first episode — the Voyager pilot, “Caretaker.”
+Though, we start the show thinking Tuvok is a member of the Maquis resistance, it turns out he’s a spy for Captain Janeway, which means that nearly half the regular characters — specifically Chakotay and B'Elanna — hate his guts at first.
 While this is an auspicious way for Tuvok to start on the path that results in him being a solid go-to-guy for advice and objective comfort, his duplicity is what makes him so smart and, paradoxically, trustworthy.

 In “State of Flux,” Chakotay goes to Tuvok for advice specifically because he needed insight from “someone else who pulled the wool over my eyes.”
-After failing to realize Seska was really a Cardassian spy, Chakotay worries he’s gullible and that his judgment of people sucks.
+After failing to realize Seska was really a Cardassian spy, Chakotay worries that he’s gullible and his judgment of people sucks.
 Tuvok responds, “I've always considered your attention span to be adequate.”
 Eventually, because Tuvok reveals that Seska was able to fool him, too, Chakotay feels better.
 Endearingly, Tuvok isn’t really aware he’s been giving Chakotay a counseling session until after it’s over.
-This ambivalence is the charm of Tuvok’s brand of advice-giving; he’s humble about it because as a Vulcan, he literally has no ego to prove himself right.
+This ambivalence is the charm of Tuvok’s brand of advice-giving; he’s humble about it because, as a Vulcan, he literally has no ego to prove himself right.

-In the novel, The Seven-Per-Cent Solution, Nicholas Meyer (Dir.
-The Wrath of Khan and The Undiscovered Country) made a connection between the reasoning mind of Sherlock Holmes and psychotherapy.
+In the novel, The Seven-Per-Cent Solution, Nicholas Meyer (director, The Wrath of Khan, The Undiscovered Country) made a connection between the reasoning mind of Sherlock Holmes and psychotherapy.
 He posited that detectives and therapists have more in common than they don’t.
 As a thematic descendant of Spock, Tuvok has obvious connections to Holmes.
 But because Tuvok is literally a detective in his role as a security officer, his objectivity makes him the perfect person to act as a mediator.

-It also helps that Tuvok is constantly offering up brilliant gems of wisdom; the sort of casual lines that aren’t as famous as other Trek soundbites, but probably should be.
+It also helps that Tuvok is constantly offering up brilliant gems of wisdom; the sort of casual lines that aren’t as famous as other Star Trek soundbites, but probably should be.
 In “Cold Fire,” after Kes is given good reason to fear her more negative tendencies, Tuvok reassures her saying, “Without the darkness, how would we recognize the light?
 Do not fear your negative thoughts.
 They are part of you.”

 One of the best recurring themes in Star Trek is the notion that accepting your flaws and personal ignorance is one of the hardest steps to take in self-improvement.
 For Spock, this meant telling Valeris in The Undiscovered Country that “Logic is the beginning of wisdom... not the end.”
-But Tuvok is a guy who grew up with the words of Spock ringing in his ears and so he is, in some ways, 10 times wiser than any Vulcan in all of Trek.
+But Tuvok is a guy who grew up with the words of Spock ringing in his ears and so he is, in some ways, 10 times wiser than any Vulcan in all of Star Trek.

 Sure, just like Spock, Tuvok talks about logic a lot, but he also knows that contractions are part of dealing with life’s biggest problems.
 In “Alliances,” Janeway considers teaming up with her greatest enemy — the Kazon — and it’s Tuvok who urges her to do it, even though it’s risky as hell.
 In “Elogium,” Tuvok tells Neelix to embrace the illogical emotional contradictions of parenthood, saying, “I must point out that, as illogical as it seems, being a father can have infinite rewards.
 Far more than would seem possible.”

-In other words, Tuvok gets what so many people struggle with: that the unknown is scary, but you’ve got to embrace it and figure it out — even when it doesn’t seem reasonable.
-When he’s stranded with a group of children in the episode “Innocence,” Tuvok utters what is perhaps his greatest sentence ever: “We often fear what we do not understand.
+In other words, Tuvok gets what so many people struggle with — that the unknown is scary, but you’ve got to embrace it and figure it out — even when it doesn’t seem reasonable.
+When he’s stranded with a group of children in the episode “Innocence,” Tuvok utters what is perhaps his greatest sentence ever, “We often fear what we do not understand.
 Our best defense is knowledge.”